-Sr. Julie Mc Goldrick (2000 – present) followed Sr. Patricia Rogers as Principal.
+Sr. Julie Mc Goldrick (2000 – 2019) followed Sr. Patricia Rogers as Principal.
 A native of Scotland, an avid sports fan and supporter of Celtic Football Club, she entered the Order of the Sisters of St. Clare in 1981.
 In 1988 she was awarded a Bachelor of Education (Honours) Degree and began her career in Sacred Heart School teaching Religion and P.E.
 In 1996 she gained her Masters Degree in Religious Science and was appointed Vice-Principal of the school in 1999.

 Sr. Patricia Rogers (1989 – 2000) a native of Dublin, succeeded Sr. Mark Hollywood as Principal at a time of great change, and successfully steered the school through the many challenges which faced the N.I. educational system.
 Having begun her career as a chemistry teacher, she soon moved into administration and served as Principal for twenty four years, eleven of those in Sacred Heart.
 Sr. Patricia was keenly interested in all aspects of school management, and as an executive member of both the Catholics Heads Association and the Governing Bodies Association, contributed to many new initiatives in educational management in Northern Ireland.
 In July 2000 she retired from Sacred Heart to take on the challenging post of Abbess General of the congregation of the Sisters of St. Clare.